mdhabibi/Automated-Cell-Semantic-Segmentation-with-UNet/README.md

 **Consistency Between Training and Validation Accuracy**: The two lines are close together throughout the training process, which again suggests good generalization and that overfitting is minimal.

+## Tuned Model Results and Comparison

+### Overview of the Tuned UNet Model
+Following the initial success of the UNet model, I employed hyperparameter tuning to further refine the model's performance.
+The tuning process involved systematically searching for the optimal combination of hyperparameters using a **Keras Tuner**, a powerful hyperparameter optimization framework, to methodically explore and identify the best combination of hyperparameters.

+### Performance Comparison: Untuned vs. Tuned U-Net Models
+The comparison between the untuned and tuned U-Net models yields the following insights:

+- **Training Loss**: The untuned model showed a marginally lower training loss at **0.0877** compared to the tuned model's **0.0885**.
+This indicates a very slight edge in fitting the training data for the untuned model.

+- **Validation Loss**: Notably, the untuned model outperformed with a validation loss of **0.0794**, against **0.0933** for the tuned model, suggesting better generalization on unseen data in the untuned model.

+- **Training Accuracy**: Both models achieved high training accuracy, with the tuned model at **96.61%** marginally surpassing the untuned model's **96.54%**.

+- **Validation Accuracy**: The untuned model exhibited a higher validation accuracy of **96.93%**, compared to **96.29%** for the tuned model, indicating slightly superior performance on the validation set.

+These findings underscore the complexity of hyperparameter tuning and its impact on model performance.
+They suggest that the initial parameters used in the untuned model were already quite effective for this specific task.

 ## Setting Up the Environment
 To run the notebooks in this repository, you can create a Conda environment with all the necessary dependencies using the provided **nucleus-segmentation-env.yml** file.
 Follow these steps: